 Above presented views are based on our curiosity and research on IoT.
 To present you with the clear picture of this technology, we have applied filters of overhyped market scenarios and predictions.
 IoT technology has the potential to transform the world but still require many improvements and identification of actual need for automation in business processes.

 The adoption of IoT is very slow observing the trend and the current situation.
-We hope to see a bigger impact of IoT to improve productivity and efficiency in the upcoming years.
+We hope to see a bigger impact of IoT services And IoT solutions to improve productivity and efficiency in the upcoming years.